danaikorre/dsmanufacturing.github.io/course_content_2021/index.md

 * the [course content](#course_organisation) for the individual weeks as well as,
 * the [schedule](#timetable).

-## What Am I Supposed To Do During a Week?:
+## What Am I Supposed To Do During a Week?

 Each week has a [topic](#course_organisation).
 All of the below written is optional.